Carry the Kettle Nakoda Nation: History

 In the 17th century, the Assiniboine along with the Plains Cree and other ethnic groups formed the Nehiyew Pwat (Cree Assiniboine) or Iron Confederacy.
 The Iron Alliance was a political and military alliance.
 This confederacy included various individual bands that allied together against common enemies.
 They were and are traditional enemies of the Lakota and Dakota nation.

 The band are modern-day descendants of the victims of the Cypress Hills Massacre that happened on June 1, 1873 near Battle Creek, Cypress Hills, NWT.
 The massacre emerged over a dispute about around 40 horses allegedly stolen by the Assiniboine from wolf hunters staying at Moses Solomon's trading post and Moses Solomon himself.
 The conflict resulted in the death of 20 tribal members.
 It was one of the final events that prompted the Canadian Federal government to create the NWMP (short for the North West Mounted Police, which is today replaced by the Royal Canadian Mounted Police).
-The 'F' division of the newly created NWMP arrived to the massacre site two years later in spring 1875 and investigated the Massacre.
-They were unable to bring the American and Canadian side to justice.
-Carry the Kettle elders and survivors accounts say that 300 of their ancestors died on the day of the massacre.
-The NWMP referred to the band as the ‘Cypress Mountain Assiniboine’.
-Cypress Mountain being located today at Elk Water, Alberta.
+The massacre's site became a designated national historic site of Canada in 1964.
+Fort Walsh was established in June 1875, 2 km south of the massacre's site.